Skip to main content

 Our shockwave therapy protocol is evidence-based and tailored to your specific condition.
 Treatment typically involves 3-6 sessions, spaced one week apart, with each session lasting approximately 15-20 minutes.

 During treatment, the shockwave applicator is applied directly to the affected area.
 You may experience mild discomfort during the procedure, but this is generally well-tolerated.
-Most patients notice improvement within 2-3 weeks of starting treatment, with optimal results at 12 weeks.
+Response varies, so progress is reviewed during the course and again over the following weeks.

-We combine shockwave therapy with a comprehensive rehabilitation programme including targeted exercises, biomechanical assessment, and custom orthotics where needed—ensuring you get lasting results, not just temporary relief.
+We combine shockwave therapy with a comprehensive rehabilitation programme including targeted exercises, biomechanical assessment, and custom orthotics where clinically appropriate.
+The aim is to address symptoms while rebuilding the tissue's capacity to tolerate load.

 What to Expect